-Activity Levels
+Definitions - Activity Levels

+DCA Activity

-DCA Activity-An eligible CDBG activity designated by DCA's 6-character alphanumeric code.
+An eligible CDBG activity designated by DCA's 6-character alpha- numeric code.
 See the DCA Applicants' Manual for further information on DCA's activity numbering system.

-Financial data on the General Report is reported by DCA activity.
+HUD Activity

-HUD Activity-An eligible CDBG activity designated by HUD's 2- or 3-character alphanumeric code.
+An eligible CDBG activity designated by HUD's 2- or 3-character alpha- numeric code.
 This Code is found in the middle of the DCA Activity Code.
 For example, for the DCA Activity Code A-21A-00, the HUD Activity Code is 21A.
 A listing of all HUD Activity Codes and their descriptions can be found in Appendix A attached to these instructions.
 The Accomplishment Reports are prepared on the basis of HUD activities.
 Please note that Accomplishment Reports should cover only the HUD activities specified on the project budget.